koii-network/docs/programDev/Program/MigrateProgram.md

     - **Mainnet:** [https://mainnet.koii.network](https://mainnet.koii.network/)

 By following these structured steps, developers can efficiently migrate their Solana-native programs to Koii while ensuring compatibility and optimal performance.

+## SPL Token Support

+Koii supports SPL Token programs, which are compatible with the SPL Token standard.
+You can either create a new SPL Token through the CLI or use our KPL Token Creator (https://kpl.koii.network/) to create a new token.